Fixed Asset Management and Compliance Training Course

 35 HoursINTRODUCTION

-The convergence of globalisation, transformed markets, intense competition, and new technologies has sharpened the focus on ensuring that every internal programme and project achieves its intended results.
-Stakeholders now demand that organisations effectively manage both internal and external forces of change through programmes that enable them to thrive amidst these changes.
-This unique seminar delves into the principles and practices of Results-Based Management (RBM), emphasizing accountability for results.
+Globalization, transformed markets, intense competition, and new technologies have converged to make organizational management focus more sharply on making certain that every internal programme and project achieves all intended results.
+Stakeholders are demanding that the internal and external forces of change are managed with the type of programmes that will enable the organisation to thrive in the face of change.
+Holding departments accountable for results is the essence of this unique seminar that presents the principles and practices on which Results-Based Management (RBM) is founded.

-This Results-Based Management training course equips staff and managers with the skills to align, develop, and review ongoing planning and reporting—crucial for the success of any public or private programme.
-The seminar provides a comprehensive understanding of the processes needed to bring different business teams together to (a) better manage and measure the outcomes of their respective programmes and projects; (b) maintain control over a project; and (c) achieve stated objectives and goals.
+This Results-Based Management training course enables staff and managers to align, develop and review ongoing planning and reporting that is essential to the success of any public or private programme.
+This training seminar provides an understanding of the processes needed to bring different business teams together to (a) better manage and measure the outcomes of their respective programmes and projects; (b) keep a project under control; and (c) achieve stated objectives and goals.

 This training course will highlight:

-- The critical role of monitoring in demonstrating the performance of programmes and projects, guiding implementation towards intended results
+- The critical role of monitoring in demonstrating the performance of programs and projects and in steering the implementation process towards the intended results

 - Developing realistic programme objectives and measures to assess project outcomes and impact

-- Monitoring, evaluating, and enhancing the effectiveness of a programme
+- Monitoring, evaluating and strengthening the effectiveness of a program

 OBJECTIVES

 This training course is designed to achieve five key objectives.
-By the end of the session, you will learn how to:
+At the end of the session you will learn how to:

 - Apply current best practices in Results-Based Management (RBM)

-- Demonstrate the potential for Results-Based Management (RBM)
+- Demonstrate how to realise the potential for Results-Based Management (RBM)

-- Design an RBM approach that involves all stakeholders
+- Design a RBM approach for involving all stakeholders

 - Control RBM projects and measure outcomes

-- Enable your teams to implement Results-Based Management (RBM) in their activities
+- Enable your teams to apply Results-Based Management (RBM) in their own activities

 TRAINING METHODOLOGY

-- Case studies based on real-life examples of RBM
+- Case studies on real life examples of RBM

-- Round table discussion groups to review and qualify actual projects—whether ongoing or in the planning stage—by group members
+- Round table discussion groups to review and qualify the actual projects - ongoing or at the planning stage - by members of the group

-- Video references showcasing the skills necessary for achieving results
+- Video references on examples of the skills necessary to achieve results

-- Presentation media outlining the steps to achieve RBM
+- Presentation media on the steps to achieve RBM

-- Open discussions on ideas and experiences with participants
+- Open discussions on ideas and experiences with the participants

 ORGANISATIONAL IMPACT

-The organisation will benefit from this training seminar in several ways:
+The organisation will benefit from this training seminar in the following ways:

-- Enhance understanding of the principles, norms, standards, processes, and responsibilities governing planning, monitoring, and evaluation
+- Improve the understanding of the principles, norms, standards, processes and responsibilities governing planning, monitoring and evaluation

-- Develop more efficient methods for controlling costs and outcomes
+- Develop more efficient methods of controlling cost and outcomes

-- Help staff members prioritize results in their ongoing planning and reporting documents
+- Help staff members bring results to the forefront of their ongoing planning and reporting documents on a regular basis

-- Avoid the pitfalls of project plans that can delay and burden projects
+- Overcome the pitfalls of project plans that delay and burden projects

 PERSONAL IMPACT

-The participants of this RBM training seminar will enjoy numerous personal and professional benefits, including:
+The participants of this RBM training seminar enjoy many benefits personally and professionally in the following manner:

-- Helping staff focus on issues that deliver the maximum results to their ongoing planning and hard work
+- Helping staff learn to focus on the issues that deliver the maximum results to their on-going planning and hard work

-- Improving communication skills to gain important stakeholder "buy-in" and leverage their influence
+- Improving the communication skills that win over important stakeholder “buy-in” to improve their expectations to gain their power of influence

-- Reduce the risks associated with long-term projects that could lead to disappointing results or failure
+- Reduce the risks of carrying forth long projects that could lead to disappointing results and possible failure

-- Learn the importance of monitoring and evaluation techniques for achieving successful outcomes
+- Learn the importance of monitoring and evaluation techniques to indicate the way to successful results

-- Overcome resistance from stakeholders by providing solid evidence to secure funding
+- Overcome the resistance from stakeholders by enabling solid evidence that secures your funding

 WHO SHOULD ATTEND?

-The NobleProg course "Result-Based Management" is tailored for experienced managers across various specialisms within your organisation who are responsible for the successful execution of programmes and projects.
-It aims to develop high-level managerial skills essential for achieving and sustaining continuous performance improvement.
+The NobleProg course “Result-Based Management” is designed to benefit experienced managers from any specialism within your organisation who have responsibility for successful execution of programmes and projects.
+It will develop high level managerial skills that are vital in achieving and sustaining continuous performance improvement.

 This training course will particularly benefit the following professionals: